domdom82/cf4k8s-networking/README.md

 *NOTE:* Envoy first evaluates route rules in virtual services to determine if a particular subset is being routed to.
 If so, only then will it activate any destination rule policies corresponding to the subset.
 Consequently, Istio only applies the policies you define for specific subsets in destination rules if you explicitly routed traffic to the corresponding subset.

+## Envoy

+- The envoyproxy documentation contains a subpage where the basic terminology (listener, upstream, downstream, cluster, ...) of envoy is explained: https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/intro/terminology
+- The istio documentation has some information on how-to retrieve the current configuration of the sidecar and ingress envoys in a cluster using the `istioctl` https://istio.io/docs/ops/diagnostic-tools/proxy-cmd/

 ## Open topics